 view transcript Request Dr. Ludwick As a Speaker

 You were made for greatness and have all kinds of talent and potential!
-No matter where you are in your journey, St. Thomas’s unique mix of friendliness, innovation and Catholic intellectual tradition will help you bring your special gifts to full flourish.
-As a member of our Celt community, for a day visit or a lifetime, you will feel what it’s like to Be your bold self!
+No matter where you are in your journey, St. Thomas’ unique mix of friendliness, innovation and Catholic intellectual tradition will help you bring your special gifts to full flourish.
+As a member of our Celt community, for a day visit or a lifetime, you will feel what it is like to Be Your Bold Self!
 Each Celt builds special bonds with others through an intense formation that readies and rallies us together.
 As a Celt, you will take on the world for positive change today and help shape its tomorrow.

 The best way to see yourself here is to be here.
 Come visit us!
 Our campus is stunningly beautiful because of our people.
-You’ll fit right in – everybody does.
+You will fit right in – everybody does.
 The physical campus is gorgeous.
 Architects from around the globe visit UST’s award-winning academic quad and Chapel of St. Basil.
-You might even meet one when you’re here.
+You might even meet one when you are here.

-Don’t let our location – quiet, beautiful, residential and just next door to the Museum District – fool you.
+Do not let our location – quiet, beautiful, residential, and just next door to the Museum District – fool you.
 Our immediate neighborhood is full of the hottest restaurants, cafes, and popups anywhere.
 Campus is alive with activity: daily liturgies, NCAA athletics, theatre, concerts, lectures.
 And always remember Wonderful Wednesdays!
-(Yes, that’s a thing.)
-Don’t forget, you have Houston just off campus.
+(Yes, that is a thing.)
+Do not forget, you have Houston just off campus.
 The new Innovation Corridor is becoming part of campus.

 You know a university experience is more than just getting a degree.
-It’s a way you determine who you will be.
+It is a way you determine who you will be.
 It helps you do what you want to do.
 As a Celt alumnus/alumna, you can go anywhere and do anything.
-The difference is that by choosing to Be your bold self, you will know and feel what it’s like to be connected to the rest of our human family in a way that transcends the skills you learn, the degrees you earn and the work you do.
+The difference is that by choosing to Be Your Bold Self, you will know and feel what it is like to be connected to the rest of our human family in a way that transcends the skills you learn, the degrees you earn and the work you do.
 Crescamus in Christo!

 With hope and joy,